Overview

 mvn xray:import-features -Dxray.featuresPath=gherkin_features.zip

-No matter which workflow you decide to use for dealing with Gherkin-based tests (e.g., Cucumber .feature files and corresponding Scenarios), as part of that workflow comes the need to extract/generate the .feature files based on Scenarios or Backgrounds detailed in Xray using Test or Precondition Issues.
+No matter which worflow you decide to use for dealing with Gherkin-based tests (e.g., Cucumber .feature files and corresponding Scenarios), as part of that workflow comes the need to extract/generate the .feature files based on Scenarios or Backgrounds detailed in Xray using Test or Precondition issues.
 This plugin provides a task for this purpose.
 It will download/generate .feature files to a local folder from existing information in Xray.
-The .feature and Scenario elements will be properly tagged with info from Xray.
+The Feature, Scenario elements will be properly tagged with info from Xray.

 mvn xray:export-features -Dxray.issueKeys=CALC-1,CALC-2 -Dxray.outputDir=features/